wormhole-foundation/wormhole/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Submit a bug ticket if you have an issue.
 If you're a user, check out the Wormhole Discord server below for faster assistance.
 title: ''
-labels: 'bug'
+labels: bug
 assignees: ''

 ---

 <!--- Fill out the fields if you're an integrator or contributor. -->

 ## Description and context